The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

 It can be seen that the theory of algorithms for computing 2D Euclidean Voronoi diagrams of point sites is rich and useful, with many different and important algorithms and analyses.
-However, this theory has been quite steady during the last decades.
-Some valuable improvements and variations in known algorithms have appeared, but new algorithms have not entered the game.
+However, this theory has been quite steady during the last decades in the sense that no essentially new algorithms have entered the game (though several valuable improvements or variations of known algorithms have appeared).

-Another property of this theory is that most of the known algorithms are sequential in nature and they cannot compute each of the cells independently of the other ones.
+Another property of this theory is that most of the known algorithms are sequential (serial) in nature and they cannot compute each of the Voronoi cells independently of the other ones.
 Instead, they consider the diagram as a combinatorial structure and compute it as a whole in a sequential way.
 This fact casts inherent difficulties on any attempt to implement these algorithms in a parallel computing environment.
 It is therefore not surprising to see claims such as ``Parallelizing algorithms in computational geometry usually is a complicated task since many of the techniques used (incremental insertion or plane sweep, for instance) seem inherently sequential'' \cite[p.
-367]{Aurenhammer} or ``It is seldom obvious how to generate parallel algorithms in this area [computational geometry] since popular techniques such as contour tracing, plane sweeping, or gift wrapping involve an explicitly sequential (iterative) approach'' \cite[p.
-293]{ACGOY1988}.
+367]{Aurenhammer}, or ``It is seldom obvious how to generate parallel algorithms in this area [computational geometry] since popular techniques such as contour tracing, plane sweeping, or gift wrapping involve an explicitly sequential (iterative) approach'' \cite[p.
+293]{ACGOY1988}, or ``our technique, like all previous deterministic parallel algorithms, is based on the serial algorithm due to Shamos and Hoey'' \cite[p.
+570]{ColeGoodrichODunlaing1996}.